-Vauxhall Grandland X Hybrid interior & comfort
+Vauxhall Grandland X Hybrid interior, dashboard & comfort

 Like many modern Vauxhalls, the Grandland X Hybrid's interior is functional and logically laid-out – yet it lacks any real flair

 Modern-day Vauxhalls appear to have been designed with user-friendliness at the forefront.
 For some, that’ll be just the ticket; we like the Grandland X's responsive touchscreen and the climate control is easy to operate.
 The dials are easy to read, too, with the small digital TFT screen allowing you to flick through various trip information, or adjust it to show your speed in big, clear numbers.

 The seats feel suitably supportive and there’s loads of adjustment in the driving position.
 You do sit quite high, but as this is an SUV – and one (despite its performance) that offers little in the way of dynamism – that’s unlikely to matter.
 Every version gets dual-zone climate control, making it easy to adjust the temperature and keep it at a steady level.

 Vauxhall Grandland X Hybrid dashboard